-Column 1 Column 2 Column 3 Provisions Commencement Date/Details 1.
+Column 1 Column 2 Column 2 Column 3 Provisions Commencement Date/Details 1.
 The whole of this instrument The later of: (a) the day after this instrument is registered; and (b) the day sections 17 to 27A of the Tobacco Plain Packaging Act 2011 commence.
 However, the provisions do not commence at all if the event mentioned in paragraph (b) does not occur.
-Note: all if the event mentioned in paragraph (b) strument as
+Note: This table relates only to the provisions of this ins trument as origin